Academic Catalogs

 Writing Assignments

-Each student will identify problems or obstacles that are found within their fieldwork site and address methods for serving clients within that setting using professional standards of practice.
+Written assignments identify problems or obstacles found within their fieldwork site and address methods for serving clients within that setting using professional standards of practice.

 Out-of-class Assignments

 Completion of 108 hours in social work or human services setting.
-Weekly written journals documenting fieldwork experiences, including daily on-the-job duties, new expereinces or skilsl gained, and reflection of professional roles.
+Weekly written journals documenting fieldwork experiences, including daily on-the-job duties, new expereinces or skills gained, and reflection of professional roles.

 Demonstration of Critical Thinking